 Step 5.
 Re-visit.

 Waiting for your child’s admission decision letter from school(s) can take a few weeks.
 Take advantage of this time by attending a few school events such as a curriculum presentation, a student concert or an all-school assembly.
-You’ll have the opportunity to see more of the school, and imagine your family as future members of the school community.
+Ask to meet current families and follow the school on social media.
+You’ll see more of the school experience, and have time to imagine your family as future members of the school community.

 You're ready!
 You’ve done your research.
 You know which school best aligns with your goals for your child’s educational and personal growth.
 When the admission decision letters arrive, you’ll be prepared for the enrollment decision and ready to begin an exciting journey with your child.